 The guidelines for treating chronic back pain.
-Now the suggested guidelines state that alternative treatments/therapies like massage, chiropractic, physical therapy, and acupuncture should be utilized before prescription medication, which is now the last resort, is implemented.
+The suggested guidelines state that alternative treatments/therapies like massage, chiropractic, physical therapy, and acupuncture should be utilized before prescription medication, which is now the last resort, is implemented.

-Head and neck massage reduces chronic tension headaches, along with the stress that often comes with headaches.
+Head and neck massage reduces chronic tension headaches and the stress that often comes with headaches.

 Compromised Immune System Function

-Myofascial massage has been shown to improve the nervous system, which is crucial to a healthy immune system.
-Through massage which increases blood circulation helps to increase the activity of T cells, which recognize and destroy cells that are infected with viruses.
-Stress reduction has been found to be a universally recognized benefit of massage therapeutics, and can also strengthen the immune system.
+Myofascial massage has improved the nervous system, which is crucial to a healthy immune system.
+Massage, which increases blood circulation, helps increase the activity of T cells, which recognize and destroy cells infected with viruses.
+Stress reduction is a universally recognized benefit of massage therapeutics and can strengthen the immune system.

 Improved blood flow with massage therapeutics can also bring blood pressure down and elevates heart health.

-Currently, there is no cure for fibromyalgia, but studies are showing a definite connection for those that receive myofascial massage therapeutics and improved quality of life.
-Reduced pain and anxiety, and quality sleep were has been experienced by individuals getting regular massage therapy.
+Currently, there is no cure for fibromyalgia, but studies show a definite connection between those receiving myofascial massage therapeutics and improved quality of life.
+Reduced pain, anxiety, and quality sleep were experienced by individuals getting regular massage therapy.

 A common symptom for individuals battling cancer is pain, which can be mild to severe.
-Used in conjunction with other pain management techniques recommended by doctors, massage therapeutics have been shown to reduce pain along with anxiety symptoms.
+In conjunction with other pain management techniques recommended by doctors, massage therapeutics have been shown to reduce pain and anxiety symptoms.